Bach Flower Remedies

 15. Holly – holly is the essence for feeling universal love but sufferers of the negative holly state may be generally suspicious, jealous and angry.

-16. Honeysuckle – helps those who are living in the past, so are unable to move forward with their lives.
+16. Honeysuckle – supports those who are living in the past, so are unable to move forward with their lives.
 This remedy eases regret over lost hopes.

 17. Hornbeam – eases mental weariness brought on by strict work routine.
-Also helps with procrastination, clears the head, and raises energy levels.
+Also supports with procrastination, clears the head, and balances energy levels.

 18. Impatiens – brings patience, helps those who are frustrated by the slowness of those around them, and who believe that they can do everything best.